jkrasting/momlevel/docs/source/tidegauge.rst

 Issues with Point Extraction
 ----------------------------
-Ocean model output is typically presented on irregular grids such that the spacing between grid points in the x and y directions is not guaranteed to be even.
+Ocean model output is typically presented on irregular grids such that the spacing between grid points in the x and y directions is not guaranteed to be uniform.
 These grids have 2-dimensional coordinate variables, e.g. ``geolat`` and ``geolon``, that describe the true coordinates of the model grid points.

 .. warning::
     The ``geolon`` and ``geolat`` variables from MOM6 output represent the true coordinates of the grid cell.
 These variables should always be used when referencing the model output to real-world locations, such as for plotting and for point extraction.